 An Arab summit meeting has been proposed to deal with the feud between the Palestine Liberation Organisation and the Libyan Jamahiriyah.

-An Arab summit meeting has been proposed to deal with the feud between the Palestine Liberation Organisation and the Libyan Jamahiriyah.
+Background: An Arab summit meeting has been proposed to deal with the feud between the Palestine Liberation Organisation and the Libyan Jamahiriyah.
 The worsening relations between the PLO and Libyan leader Muammar Gaddafi were discussed at a meeting of the Palestine Central Council in Syria.

 SYNOPSIS: The council met in Damascus on Thursday (13 December) under the leadership of PLO chief Yasser Arafat and the chairmanship of Khaled Fahoum.